 The potential drug-drug interaction with dextromethorphan was studied in healthy volunteers.
-Subjects were administered dextromethorphan (two 20 mg doses given 4 hours apart) with or without linezolid.
+Subjects were administered dextromethorphan (two 20-mg doses given 4 hours apart) with or without linezolid.
 No serotonin syndrome effects (confusion, delirium, restlessness, tremors, blushing, diaphoresis, hyperpyrexia) have been observed in normal subjects receiving linezolid and dextromethorphan.
-The effects of other serotonin reuptake inhibitors have not been studied.
+The effects of other serotonin re-uptake inhibitors have not been studied.
+However, very rare spontaneous reports of serotonin syndrome with co-administration of linezolid and serotonergic agents have been reported (see sections 4.3 Contraindications and 4.4 Special warnings and precautions for use).